 We know that the impact of the pandemic on the jewellery industry in the first quarter of 2020 was devastating.
 Global lockdown measures led to the lowest global demand for gold jewellery on record (down 39% globally compared with the previous year, and down by 65% in China, the largest jewellery consumer19).
 Disruptions to operations and supply chains, reduced footfall in jewellery stores, consumer caution towards discretionary spending, and the rising price of gold fuelled by safe-haven investment have all compounded the effect of the crisis on our members.
-The diamond value chain too has been brought to a standstill.
+The diamond value chain too was brought to a standstill.
 Examples of impacts included cessation of mining operations, cancellation of travel to Botswana and other key auctions sites due to travel restrictions, closure of retail20, and in India, around 200,000 cutters and polishers based in Surat returned to hometowns during lockdown21.
-Further impacts will become apparent as the years unfold.